Function | This works | What it does |

 if you can, or a for loop if you can’t.To control concurrency using batch triggers, you can set queue.concurrencyLimit

-on the child task.result
+on the child task./trigger/parent.ts

 object is a “Result” type that needs to be checked to see if the child task run was successful: